-How can I keep myself safe?
+How can I keep myself safe from the Buruli Ulcer?

 We don’t yet know the exact cause of the infection, but the Department of Health has recommend simple precautionary measures such as wearing protective clothing when gardening or doing outdoor activities and promptly cleaning any cuts and abrasions.

 Using insect repellant when you’re outdoors, particularly during warmer months, is also recommended.